Volunteering in Kenya

 Play a massive part in the research of the big cats in the Maasai Mara.
 Help find a solution to ensure their place on this planet.

 Location: Maasai Mara, Kenya

 A hands-on medical project where you will be supporting the rural communities in Kenya by working in hospitals & clinics.

 Duration: 2 – 12 Weeks

 Highlights & Excursions

-The opportunities Kenya present are staggering and promise to provide an experience of a lifetime.
-From unique wildlife encounters & historic sites to one of the seven natural wonders of the world; isn’t it time you experienced the hype for yourself?
+The opportunities Kenya presents are staggering and promise to provide an experience of a lifetime.
+From unique wildlife encounters and historic sites to one of the seven natural wonders of the world; isn’t it time you experience the hype for yourself?